 When the original Forefront helmet hit the market several years ago, its futuristic look and Koroyd material set it apart from the competition.
 Koroyd is a proprietary impact protection material that looks a lot like a honeycomb or a bunch of cross sections of straws packed tightly together.
 The claimed benefits of using this material are that it's lightweight and provides impact resistance while still allowing for ventilation.
 Opinions on the original Forefront were mixed, with the primary complaint being that the Koroyd didn't allow for the same level of airflow as larger open ventilation holes.
 Enter the Forefront 2, Smith's recently updated version of the Forefront that attempts to address some of the issues with the original version.
 Read on to find out more about the changes and how it compares to the competition.

 In the world of mountain bike helmets, protection is the name of the game, and the Forefront 2 came to play.
 It has a high degree of head coverage, with a shape that comes down low on the back of the head.
-It doesn't have quite as much coverage as the POC Tectal Race SPIN, which has a slightly deeper fit that dips lower by the ears and the temporal lobe, but it isn't that far off.
-That said, it has as much or more coverage than all of the other helmets in our test.
-We put it on par with other helmets like the Smith Session, the Troy Lee A2, and the Bell Hela Joy Ride.
+It doesn't have quite as much coverage as the POC Tectal Race SPIN or the Specialized Ambush with ANGi, both of which have a slightly deeper fit that dips lower by the temporal lobe and back of the head, but it isn't that far off.
+That said, it has as much or more coverage than most of the other helmets in our test.

-Smith has designed the Forefront 2 with strips of foam on the inside that run fore and aft and side to side.
+Smith has designed the Forefront 2 with strips of EPS foam on the inside that run fore and aft and side to side.
 These line the edges of the large Koroyd panels inside the helmet.
-The outer shell sits around the outside of the Koroyd panels and consists of a thin layer of foam with holes for ventilation that is covered in a protective polycarbonate layer.
+The outer shell sits around the outside of the Koroyd panels and consists of a thin layer of EPS foam with holes for ventilation that is covered in a protective polycarbonate shell.

 The Koroyd in the Forefront 2 is split into four large panels, one on either side of the top of the head and two on either side of the back of the head.
 All but the three vents in the center of the helmet have Koroyd visible underneath them.
 Smith has designed a helmet that has only three completely open vent holes.
 As a result, it covers more of your head than any other helmet in our test.
-Other helmets have open vent holes that may allow hazards to penetrate through the helmet and into your head.
+Other helmets have open vent holes that may allow hazards to penetrate it.

 There are 20 total vents on the outside of the Forefront 2, 17 of which have Koroyd underneath them.
 While the Koroyd does allow air to pass through, most of the holes don't face the direction of travel, and moving air, as you ride.
 For example, the Koroyd over the forehead faces straight forward allowing for air to pass directly to the forehead.
-However, the Koroyd holes on top of the head face straight up and don't necessarily catch the air as you move in a forward direction.
+However, the Koroyd holes on top of the head face straight up and don't necessarily catch the air as you move forward.
+There also is only one air channel inside the helmet, so air has less of a chance to flow as well as it does in helmets with more channeling.

-During side by side ventilation testing, however, we found that helmets with fully open vents did feel slightly cooler, though it wasn't by much.
-Yes, the POC Tectal and the Troy Lee A2, do allow slightly more air to flow around the head than the Forefront 2, but the difference is almost negligible.
-Not surprisingly, we found our Top Pick for Ventilation Award winner, the Smith Session, to provide much more ventilation, even with its strategic Koroyd placements around the sides of the helmet.
+During side by side ventilation testing, however, we found that helmets with fully open vents did feel slightly cooler, though it wasn't by all that much.
+Yes, the POC Tectal and the Troy Lee A2, do allow marginally more air to flow around the head than the Forefront 2, but the difference is almost negligible.
+Not surprisingly, we found the Smith Session to provide more ventilation, with large open vents and less Koroyd placed strategically around the sides of the helmet.
+The Specialized Ambush outperformed all of the other helmets in this test with more and larger vents and internal air channels that really keep the air moving.

 The Forefront 2 is a top of the line helmet offered at a premium price that comes with virtually all the features you'd expect.
+We've touched on protective features like Koroyd and MIPS above, as well as comfort features like the fit adjustment system and strap design.
 Optics integration is something that Smith has hung their hat on with their cycling helmets, and that continues with the Forefront 2.

 Throughout testing, the Forefront 2 proved to be a highly durable helmet.
 All of the adjustable components like the Vaporfit system, the straps, and the visor continue to work well.
 The foam is covered with a dense layer of plastic that wraps around the edges in all the places that are susceptible to damage.
 The plastic outer shell shows no signs of denting, although there are a couple of incredibly minor scratches in the matte finish from unexpected low hanging branches.
 Beyond that, the Forefront 2 still looks as new as the day we got it.